yigitden/weather-app/README.md

 It's created with React.
 I use Open Weather Map Api.
 You can see it from https://openweathermap.org/

-You can see it all cities weather status of Turkey.
+You can see all cities weather status of Turkey.
 Set default city "Istanbul" in app.

 And then you can select any city in Turkey.